 In this Section, we briefly summarize the results for the~$3+1$-dimensional canonical ABH found in Ref.~\cite{DeLuca:2024nih}.
-We consider the most general spherically-symmetric acoustic metric, associated to the flow of an incompressible fluid with constant pressure and sound speed:
+We consider the most general spherically symmetric acoustic metric, associated to the flow of an incompressible fluid with constant pressure and sound speed:

 with

 By studying a massless test scalar propagating on this metric, one can derive the corresponding static TLNs.
 These were found in~\cite{DeLuca:2024nih} to vanish for multipoles~$\ell = 4n$ and~$3 + 4n$, where~$n$ is an integer.
 As we review below, this can be understood in terms of a ladder structure, in complete analogy with that for~$3+1$-dimensional Schwarzschild black holes in GR.